twentymurial33/customer_setup_form/README.md

 ## Overview

-This is a customer setup form built with HTML and CSS
+This is a basic customer setup form built with HTML, CSS and JavaScript.

 ### Features
 -------------------------------------------------
-This project includes
+This project has begun to test the theory of using only using native form elements end to end to build a robust form.